-217. This form is used for reporting the EL amount and eligible provisions by IRB class/subclass and calculating the difference between the total EL amount and total eligible provisions (if any) for the computation of capital base.
+257. This form is used for reporting the EL amount and eligible provisions by IRB class/subclass and calculating the difference between the total EL amount and total eligible provisions (if any) for the computation of capital base.

-Items (1) to Corporate, sovereign, bank and retail exposures

-(4) An AI should report by IRB class/subclass the EL amount and eligible provisions for non-defaulted (columns (a) and (d)) and defaulted exposures

-(columns (b) and (e)).

-Item (5) Total

-This is the sum of items (1) to (4).

-Items (6) to EL-EP calculation (9)

-Excess of total EL amount over total eligible provisions will be reported in item 6.
-This figure will be deducted from an AI's core capital and supplementary capital (see Form MA(BS)3(II)).
+Item Nature of item Items (1) to (4) Corporate, sovereign, bank and retail exposures An AI should report by IRB class/subclass the EL amount and eligible provisions for non-defaulted exposures (columns (a) and (d)) and defaulted exposures (columns (b) and (e)).
+Item (5) Total This is the sum of items (1) to (4).
+Items (6) to EL-EP calculation (9) Excess of total EL amount over total eligible provisions will be reported in item 6 (before taking account of the transitional arrangements set out in sections 2 and 3 of Schedule 4H of the Rules).
+This figure will be deducted from an AI's CET1 capital, in accordance with the transitional arrangements set out in sections 2 and 3 of Schedule 4H of the Rules (see Form MA(BS)3(II)).

 Surplus of total eligible provisions over total EL amount will be reported in item 7.
-This figure will be compared to a ceiling reported in item 8 (i.e. 0.6% x item 8 of Form IRB_TOTCRWA) and then reported the lower amount in item 9.
-This figure will be added to an AI's supplementary capital (see Form MA(BS)3(II)).
+This figure will be compared to a ceiling reported in item 8 (i.e. 0.6% x item 8 of Form IRB_TOTCRWA) and then the lower amount is reported in item 9.
+This figure will be added to an AI's Tier 2 capital (see Form MA(BS)3(II)).

-Hong Kong Monetary Authority March 2012
+Hong Kong Monetary Authority March 2013